yetanotherco/null-vm/README.md

 ## Design principles

 Following [ethrex](https://github.com/lambdaclass/ethrex):
+- Ensure effortless setup and execution across all target environments.
+- Be vertically integrated.
+Have the minimal amount of dependencies.
 - Have a simple type system.
-Avoid
+Avoid generics leaking over the codebase.
+- Have few abstractions.
+Do not generalize until you absolutely need it.
+Repeating code two or three times can be fine.
+- Prioritize code readability and maintainability over premature optimizations.

+## Roadmap

+## Documentation

 ## Testing